 Technology & Connectivity:

 Toyota Prius, on the other hand, has an ultra-responsive sleek tablet-styled 7” touchscreen which offers drag and flick controls compatible with a smartphone.
-Besides this, it also has similar connectivity features including a USB port, BT and AUX for entertainment purpose.
+Besides this, it also has similar connectivity features including a USB port, BT and AUX for entertainment purposes.
 The multi-information display is right in the middle portion of the dashboard that displays all the important parameters including fuel consumption history, average fuel economy, distance to empty, hybrid system indicator, trip distance and so on.

 Both units have their own unique interfaces and identical connectivity features.
 Toyota has its unique instrument cluster display positioning in Prius whereas Ioniq comes in a traditional display in-line with the steering wheel.

 Ioniq and Prius, both are equipped with state of the art advanced safety features.
 Hyundai Ioniq has as many as 7 SRS airbags including one for the driver and one for the passenger.
 The rest of them are installed at the front thorax, curtain and driver’s knee.
 In case of any collision, all of them inflate and save the passengers from serious injuries.
-Moreover, this compact hatchback also features an anti-lock braking system (ABS), ESC and HAC technology for an improved driving and braking experience.
+Moreover, the car also features an anti-lock braking system (ABS), ESC and HAC technology for an improved driving and braking experience.
 Both, the front and rear wheels feature disc brakes.
-There is also a back view camera which displays when the drivers shift the transmission to reverse mode.
+There is also a back view camera that displays when the drivers shift the transmission to reverse mode.
 For additional safety of the car, Hyundai has provided with an engine immobilizer feature to avoid theft and trigger the security alarm in case of unauthorized entry.
 Furthermore, the parking sensor allows the driver to park in tight spaces with much ease.

 Toyota, too, has provided the best safety features in their luxury sedan to ensure a safe driving experience.
 There are 6 airbags deployed which help in minimizing the impact on collision.
-The anti-lock braking system is present in the vehicle with disc brakes at both front and rear wheel.
+The anti-lock braking system is present in the vehicle with disc brakes at both front and rear wheels.
 It also integrates an electric power steering coupled with traction control feature to provide excellent stability.
 Engine immobilizer feature is also active to ensure only authorized entry in the car.
 The parallel parking is made easier with the help of moving grid-line reverse camera functionality.
 It is also built under a crash safety body structure that absorbs maximum impact in case of a collision.

 Both the premium class models of the two auto giants are equally safe in terms of the safety features provided.